 Freshly ground pine needle powder (Pinus strobus)

-One pleasant side effect of using so much pine needle powder is that the cookies have a naturally green color!
-This makes them an excellent holiday cookie for those who are looking for something wintery and colorful without any synthetic food coloring.
+One delightful side effect of using so much pine needle powder is that the cookies have a naturally green color.
+This makes them a welcome addition to holiday cookie plates for those who want to be festive without food coloring.